How to Grow Holly Bushes

 Holly trees and shrubs vary widely in size, so consider your plant’s mature sizing when choosing a location.
 Plant them more closely together for a hedge effect, or spread them out for a natural look.

 If you’re in the southern range of the plants’ viable zones, pick a spot with afternoon shade.
-Conversely, those at the northern edge of the range should pick spots sheltered from cold winter winds and full sun.
+Conversely, those at the northern edge of the range should pick spots in full sun that are sheltered from cold winter winds.

 When to Plant Holly